gardenFiend138/data-visualization/README.md

 ### Bonus features
 * Circles will slowly pulsate if the animal's venom is being researched for medical use.
+* Incorporate other data from VenomKB database (JSON) to grab an image URL of each animal.

 ## Wireframes